Aveiro, “The Portuguese Venice”, is a charming, picturesque city and an ideal day trip from Porto, Portugal.

 There you can watch a documentary film introducing the Art Nouveau movement in different places around the world.

-Take the time to appreciate the marvellous interior of this building.
+Regardless of what exhibition is on when you visit, take the time to appreciate the marvellous interior of this building.

 The top floor of the museum has a temporary exhibition.
 When I visited it was about tiles made in Aveiro in the Art Nouveau style.